rbms-bsc/DCRMR/_pages/Title/Other-title-information.md

 <a name="1.23.29.1">1.23.29.1</a> Transcribe other title information appearing on the title page in the order indicated by the sequence on, or layout of, the title page.

 <a name="1.23.29.2">1.23.29.2</a> If the other title information precedes the [Title proper](/DCRMR/title/Title-proper/) on the title page, transpose it to its required position unless it is a grammatically inseparable part of the title proper according to one or more of the conditions enumerated in [Words considered part of the title proper](/DCRMR/title/Title-proper/#12131-words-considered-part-of-the-title-proper) (see [1.21.31](/DCRMR/title/Title-proper/#12131-words-considered-part-of-the-title-proper)).
 When transposing other title information, do not use the mark of omission.
-Make a [Note on title](/DCRMR/title/Note-on-title/) indicating the transposition (see [1.02.2](/DCRMR/title/#1.02.2) and [1.29.38.1](/DCRMR/title/Note-on-title/#1.29.38.1)).
+Make a [Note on title](/DCRMR/title/Note-on-title/) indicating the transposition (see [1.02.2](/DCRMR/title/#1012-element-order) and [1.29.38.1](/DCRMR/title/Note-on-title/#1.29.38.1)).

 <a name="1.23.29.3">1.23.29.3</a> If the other title information appears on the title page preceding or following text associated with another element of the description, transpose it to the other title information unless it is a grammatically inseparable part of the other element.
 When transposing the other title information, do not use the mark of omission.
 Make a [Note on title](/DCRMR/title/Note-on-title/) indicating the transposition (see [1.29.38.1](/DCRMR/title/Note-on-title/#1.29.38.1)).
+For instructions on recording [Other title information](/DCRMR/title/Other-title-information/) following statement of responsibility, see [1.23.32.1](/DCRMR/title/Other-title-information/#1.23.32.1).

 ## 1.23.31 Other title information beginning with prepositions, conjunctions, etc.

 <a name="1.23.31.1">1.23.31.1</a> **General rule**.
-Transcribe other title information that appears following the title proper as other title information, even if it begins with a preposition, conjunction, prepositional phrase, etc.
+Transcribe other title information that appears following the [Title proper](/DCRMR/title/Title-proper/) as other title information, even if it begins with a preposition, conjunction, prepositional phrase, etc.

 >Example:
 >Title proper: <CITE>The English Parliament represented in a vision</CITE>